IBM/terratorch/docs/architecture.md

 - Familiarity with [LightningCLI](https://lightning.ai/docs/pytorch/stable/api/lightning.pytorch.cli.LightningCLI.html#lightning.pytorch.cli.LightningCLI)

 ## Tasks

 Tasks are the main coordinators for training and inference for specific tasks.
 They are LightningModules that contain a model and abstract away all the logic for training steps, metric computation and inference.

 One of the most important design decisions was delegating the model construction to a model factory.
 This has a few advantages:

 - Avoids code repetition among tasks - different tasks can use the same factory
 - Prefers composition over inheritance
-- Allows new models to be easily added by introducing new factories
+- Allows new ways of building models to be added through new factories

 Models are expected to be `torch.nn.Module`s and implement the [Model][terratorch.models.model.Model] interface, providing:

 - `freeze_encoder()`
 - `freeze_decoder()`
 - `forward()`